 We created my son’s Sheet Music Binder cover using a sheet of white paper and the Post-it Study Notes.
 We used the Post-it Study Notes and a marker to clearly mark my son’s name and the purpose of the book.
 My son then continued using the Post-it Notes to label things all over the toy room.
 That boy cracks me up!

-Next, we added the Post-it Study Pocket to the front of the 3-ring binder.
+Next, we added the Post-it Study Pocket to the front of the three-ring binder.
 It is basically a pocket folder that has a velcro closure.
 This was a simple step but I am so excited about it because it holds my son’s music practice money that he earns when his teacher can tell he has been doing well with his practices.
 (Before we had the super nifty Post-it Study Pocket, we kept it in a handy Ziploc bag but the bag was always falling out of his binder and getting lost.)
+Anyway, this is a good idea at the front of the binder for kids that need incentive to practice.

 Behind the Post-it Study Pocket, we made a page to mark the start of his current sheet music.
 We added a Yellow Post-it Study Binder Tab to make it easy to spot the division.
 Next, we hole punched the title page and inserted in the music binder.
 Alternatively, you could use pre-made divider pages for this purpose.
 Then we hole punched his sheet music and added those pages to his music binder.
 The Post-it Study Binder Tabs are also useful for color coding current music that you are working on if you are doing several pieces at once.